Weekly Class Teachers

-Liz Delaney, E-RYT, RPYT
+Liz Delaney, E-RYT, RPYT, YACEP

 Ten years before discovering Yoga, Liz suffered with asthma and anxiety.
 Shortly after discovering breath-centered yoga, Liz was able to throw away her inhaler for good; and in these classes she was taught the tools she still uses today to keep herself at peace and the anxiety at bay.
 Liz uses this knowledge to teach breath-inspired movement, which leaves students feeling emotionally centered and more comfortable in their physical bodies.
 Whether you know yoga is good for you, or if it is your first class, Liz’s care for each student and the clarity of her instruction will immediately put you at ease.
 Liz’s life experience and dedicated time studying forgiveness and self-acceptance will inspire you to live your best life.

 Liz’s first introduction to yoga was listening to her mom’s yoga records in the late ’80s, but a love of yoga wouldn’t emerge until ten years and many life changes later.
 After moving from Kentucky to California, Liz began taking many different yoga classes in search of a more meaningful life.
 In 2000, Brian Delaney took Liz to Max Strom’s breath-centered flow class.
 The very first time in “final relaxation”, she knew this was something different.
 In 2000, Liz completed her first teacher training with Max Strom and Sherry Brourman (physical therapist and author of “Walk Yourself Well”.
-Liz continued her training at YogaVermont and studied prenatal and postpartum yoga.
+Liz continued her training at Yoga Vermont and studied prenatal and postpartum flow-yoga.
 Then, in 2007, she completed a second training with Max Strom- “Yoga as a Way of Life.”
 In 2011, Liz completed Hi!
 Yoga Kids Teacher Training, a 30-hour training and practicum in yoga and meditation for children.
-Currently, she is working on her 500-hour training in Insight Yoga with Sarah Powers (author of Insight Yoga and current leader in the teaching of Yin Yoga around the globe.)
+Currently, she is half-way through her 500-hour training in Yin / Insight Yoga with Sarah Powers (author of Insight Yoga and current leader in the teaching of Yin Yoga around the globe.)
 This is a combination of Yin / Yang Yoga, Meditation, and Psychology.
 With two children, she may finish the training in the next ten years!

 Liz gets on the mat each morning to meditate and practice yoga.
 These practices allow Liz to have time for herself, so she can replenish her energy and give more to her family and the community that surrounds her.
 Honestly, a day without breathing and moving mindfully or breathing consciously and sitting still is hard for her to imagine.
 Liz does her best to practice and live her Yoga each day.

 Lynn’s classes are breath-inspired flow classes that will give anyone the tools and wisdom to have a more calm and centered life.
 Lynn teaches students to pause and take time for themselves; allowing them to listen to their own internal wisdom.
 Lynn began her personal yoga practice in 2006 when looking for something to give back to herself after mothering two young children.
 What she found was a new relationship with herself and a sense of self-esteem.
 After moving to Greenville, Lynn began taking classes at North Main Yoga (now Greenville Yoga).
 She completed her 200-hour training with Liz & Brian Delaney in 2009 and has been teaching ever since.
 Today Lynn continues to practice yoga and meditation because she is able to better hear her internal wisdom which helps her in every day life and in all of her relationships.

-Caroline has taught Sivananda Yoga for 25 years in California, the Bahamas, New York, and South Carolina.
+As of 2018, Caroline has taught Sivananda Yoga for 27 years in California, the Bahamas, New York, and South Carolina.
 She has taught in Greenville for 15 years.
-She was on staff at the Sivananda Yoga Ashram in the Bahamas for 10 years and was an assistant teacher in their International Teacher Training Course.
+She was on staff at the Sivananda Yoga Ashram in the Bahamas for 17 years and was an assistant teacher in their International Teacher Training Course.
 Her classes are a full 90 minutes, so that final relaxation is extended and deep.
 If you have any sleep problems or just in need of deep silence, try the Monday and Wednesday 7pm classes and see what changes.
 Caroline explains that she teaches yoga because it requires her to practice.
 And, she practices yoga because she loves to teach.
 She believes that sharing the restorative powers of yoga with students is not her occupation — it is her joy.
 In the words of her teachers: Health is Wealth, Peace of Mind is Happiness.
 Yoga shows the Way.

 Kelly Nicole VanDeren, LMBT

 Kelly Nicole (VanDeren) began her yoga practice in 2003, after moving to Greenville from Sedona, Arizona.
 Her desire for a deeper personal practice and a passion for sharing yoga, led her to her first teacher training with Liz and Brian Delaney in 2009.
-Kelly is a licensed massage therapist of 7 years and utilizes that knowledge in teaching Vinyasa flow yoga.
+Kelly is a licensed massage therapist of 9 years and utilizes that knowledge in teaching Vinyasa flow yoga.
 Using the breath as a graceful guide, her goal in class is to release stiff areas within the body, strengthen, and gently focus the mind to the present moment.
 For massage therapy info, please contact Kelly via email at firstname.lastname@example.org